kudelskisecurity/volatility-gpg/README.md

 This repository contains volatility3 plugins that can retrieve partial and full gpg passphrases.

-`gpg_partial.py` may retrieve at most 8 characters from a passphrase for gnupg version.
+`gpg_partial.py` may retrieve at most 8 characters from a passphrase for gnupg using versions of libgrypt older than 1.8.9.

 ## Usage